A Generalized Probabilistic Learning Approach for Multi-Fidelity Uncertainty Propagation in Complex Physical Simulations: Appendix: Considerations of Computational Complexity, Costs and Speed-up for Numerical Relaxation

-We first investigate factors that influence the computational cost for approximating the solution of a nonlinear system of partial differential equations based on Galerkin based discretization methods for transient problems with an iterative solution of nonlinear systems of equations within each time step.
-Afterwards, we motivate a numerical relaxation strategy for the automated generation of LF model versions, based on these considerations.
-Computational costs can be decomposed in contributions by the present number of degrees of freedom (DoFs), i.e., the number of unknowns arising from the numerical discretization, the necessary number of iterations until convergence, as well as the efficiency of the implementation depending on the computational complexity of a chosen numerical algorithm but also on the optimization level of a specific code.
-Thus we obtain~\cite{fehn2018efficiency}:
+In case the LF model is created by numerical relaxation, we want to provide brief considerations about the expected speed-ups.
+Again, we emphasize that numerical relaxation is only one way to create computationally cheaper model versions.
+More speed-ups can be achieved by employing simplified physical representations or geometries and combinations.
+We investigate factors that influence the computational cost for approximating the solution of a nonlinear system of partial differential equations based on Galerkin-based discretization methods for transient problems with an iterative solution of nonlinear systems of equations within each time step.
+Computational costs can be decomposed in contributions by the present number of degrees of freedom~(DoFs), i.e., the number of unknowns arising from the numerical discretization, the necessary number of iterations until convergence, as well as the efficiency of the implementation depending on the computational complexity of a chosen numerical algorithm but also the optimization level of a specific code.
+Thus, we obtain~\cite{fehn2018efficiency}:

 We describe the general case of high-order discontinuous Galerkin methods~\cite{Hesthaven07} as these methods contain the widely used finite-element method and finite-volume method as a special case.
 The spatial dimensionality of the investigated problem is abbreviated by~$d$.
 The polynomial degree for the Ansatz functions is denoted by~$k$ and the measure for the element size by~$h$.
-The spatial discretization results in~$N_{\text{ele}}$ elements with~$(k+1)^d$ degrees of freedom (and similarly~$k^d$ for a continuous finite element space) per element, assuming hexahedral elements and scalar fields.
+The spatial discretization results in~$N_{\text{ele}}$ elements with~$(k+1)^d$ degrees of freedom~(and similarly~$k^d$ for a continuous finite element space) per element, assuming hexahedral elements and scalar fields.
 The number of elements is inversely proportional to~$h$ to the power of the dimension of the problem:~$N_{\text{ele}}\propto \frac{1}{h^d}$.
-The number of degrees of freedom (DoFs) can then be summarized in equation \eqref{eqn: dofs}:
+The number of degrees of freedom~(DoFs) can then be summarized in Equation~\eqref{eqn: dofs}: